Hip Surgery RecoveryBy | Filed under: Hip Pain

-In this article we will look at each in turn and see how they contribute to a successful, and lasting, Hip Surgery Recovery.
+In this article we will look at each of these in turn and see how they contribute to a successful, and lasting, Hip Surgery Recovery.

 Your hip joint is a ball and socket joint.
 The ball is the head of your thigh bone called the femur and the socket is part of your pelvic bone called the acetabulum.
 In partial joint replacements the surface of one or both of the bones is replaced with a suitable material.
 In total hip replacements the entire head and socket are replaced with an artificial joint.